gt3/ultra-router/README.md

 Quote from one of my favorite React talks by Cheng Lou: [The Spectrum of Abstraction](https://www.youtube.com/watch?v=mVVNJKv9esE) _#throwback_

 The [React example](#test-drive) might seem superficial as it does not really render a tree of components.
-However by keeping the rendering code concise, we're able to focus more on the routing part which was the goal of the exercise.
+However by keeping the rendering code concise, we're able to focus on the routing, goal of the exercise.

 Don't sweat it!
 We'll introduce more meaningful examples soon.